cs4215-seville/oxido-lang/README.md

 For more example programs to try, do explore the [parse examples](/parse_examples) directory.

 ## Testing
+By convention, all tests can be found at the bottom of the file they're written for.

 At present, tests are available for the parser and the test files can be found in [parse examples](/parse_examples).
 Of the 60 test files, the parser is able to correctly parse 59 syntatically valid programs, and [correctly reject one](/parse_examples/statement_expr/statement_parse_error.rs).
 To run the tests, execute the following in the project root.
 ```
 cargo test